-We have a Special Educational Needs Coordinator (SENCO), Cathy Day, who liaises with other teachers and professionals and arranges additional provision for pupils with SEN. She works with the SEND link governor, Jane Thwaites.
-The Head teacher has completed the SENCO award and the SENCO will have completed it this year.
+We have a Special Educational Needs Coordinator (SENCO), Megan Tonkyn, who liaises with other teachers and professionals and arranges additional provision for pupils with SEN She works with the SEND link governor, Jane Thwaites.
+The Head teacher and SENCO have both completed the National SENCO Award.